 Sometimes the IRS skips old years or does a year for you with a lower balance and you are lucky.
 Filing returns that are required is often the best option.
 Tax debts do have expiration dates.

 Order Wage and Income information for each unfiled year that needs to be filed.
 You can also order an Account Transcript if there are any payments you made that was not withheld from an employer.

 State tax returns not filed for more than 20 years

 Often they go back many years, longer than the IRS.
 IRS and states will usually come up with much higher balances than you really would owe.
 CA will use professional licenses to just “come up” with a balance.
 CA and NY are the best at collecting on people that have left the state.
 States often get to preparing Substitute For Returns faster than the IRS.
-The statute of limitations are higher in many states.
+The statute of limitations is higher in many states.

 Example: They sent me a letter for $9,000 when I moved to Las Vegas, Nevada, but I have a professional license in California.
 They assumed a debt based on the professional license.